 EHR-Laboratory Interoperability and Connectivity Specification for Orders, ELINCS Orders, v1.0 June 28, 2011

 This document should not be considered the source of truth for any statement or assertion in regards to the referenced profiles.
-They are provided here as antecedent documentation and are not required for successful implementation of this Guide.
+They are provided here as antecedent documentation and are not required for successful implementation of this guide.

 Conformance to this Guide